Simulation Topology

 • Single Process - Sequential execution of models within a single process using the ModelC model runtime.
 Performance limited by CPU clock speed.

-• Co-Simulation - Sequential-Co-Simulation resulting in no phase shift between the stacked models.
+• Co-Simulation - Sequential Co-Simulation resulting in no phase shift of scalar signals exchanged between models in the stack.

 Sequence Diagram